We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-Those inclusions are a distinct type of flaw compared to pinpoints, but others have a closer relationship.
+Those are a distinct type of flaw compared to pinpoints, but others have a closer relationship.

 For example, twinning wisps are formed by a string or series of pinpoints or clouds.

 Although twinning wisps are its own type of inclusion, it features pinpoints.
-So if you’re reading a diamond’s report, and the clarity plot includes twinning wisps, that could be a sign pinpoints are present.
+If you’re reading a diamond’s report, and the clarity plot includes twinning wisps, that could be a sign pinpoints are present.

 Cloud inclusions are generally three or more pinpoints close together.